RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 ## Input/Output built-in functions
 The configuration shall provide the ability to access streams.
 Streams are identified by character string identifiers and provide for the reading and writing of data.
 They shall support the concepts of characters, lines, and positioning.
-The input/output built-in functions interact with one another, and they make use of Config_ functions, see nnn.
+The input/output built-in functions interact with one another, and they make use of Config_ functions, see <!--TODO-->nnn.
 When the operations are successful the following characteristics shall be
 exhibited:

 - The CHARIN/CHAROUT functions are insensitive to the lengths of the arguments.
 The data written